virgi1974/app_groopify/README.md

 of the Pet instance in the javaScript file, by checking first the currentuser id against the user id of the pet owner.
 I re-construct the html and append it with JQuery.
 I show the details of the pet in a modal window.
+Other Ajax calls could have been implemented on the click`s of other buttons.

 ###SUMMARY - Up´s & Down´s

 **TESTING**

 I´m happy to be able to use gems I didn´t work with before, such as Factorygirl or Paperclip.
+I tested Models, Controllers and routes.
+Next Gem I'd like to be used in a project like this would be Capybara, which I still don't use.

 **PAPERCLIP**

 I used the Gem in the project as suggested, but I´m not happy with the result.
-Though I followed several tutorials and blogs I didn´t understand properly the way it stores the files, and access it later on.
+Though I followed several tutorials and blogs I didn´t understand properly the way it stores the files or the function of the different vars to be configured (url, default_url, path...).
 This is a task to be done in the future.
-Anyway, I managed to load-show the files.
+I'm still glad I managed to load-show the thumbnails of the created pets.

 **EDIT FUNCTION**

 In the last part of the project, as I added Paperclip, the EDIT functionality finished working properly.
 I think is a problem with the form strong params, though for the creation of a new Pet is working ok.
 If you Git Check to a previous commit you can see that the EDIT function the exercice included was working perfectly, and was just by adding Paperclip that started failing.

 **AJAX**